 These cameras capture a vehicle number plate, which gets fed to a database.

-This information can then be passed to the authorities, along with the CCTV footage to help catch the culprits.
+You can then pass this information to the authorities, along with the CCTV footage, to help catch the culprits.

 You can find out more about these systems by visiting our page dedicated to ANPR systems.